NxNiki/udemy-aws-machine_learning/README.md

 # udacity-aws-machine_learning:
 https://www.udacity.com/enrollment/nd189

+## course 2: introduction to machine learning

 - Data Wrangler
 - Ground Truth

-## How to run a local Jupyter Notebook on sagemaker studio:
+### How to run a local Jupyter Notebook on sagemaker studio:

 1. login to Amazon SageMaker AI and create a notebook instance (wait till the instance is in service)
 2. start jupyterLab